- Student responsibility

 granted by the dean of academic affairs.

-Degrees are granted three times a year, at the end of each semester and at the end of the summer term.
+Degrees are granted four times a year, at the end of each semester and at the end of the summer sessions.
 To be assigned a particular graduation date students must have completed graduation requirements within 21 days after that graduation date.
-Candidates for degrees must complete an Application for Graduation provided by the registrar's office.
-This form must be completed no later than the beginning of the semester preceding the one in which the degree is to be secured.
+Candidates for degrees must complete an online Application for Graduation provided by the registrar's office no later than the beginning of the semester preceding the one in which the degree is to be secured.
 There is only one commencement service, which is in the spring.
 Diplomas are distributed only to students who have participated in graduation ceremonies or have been exempted from participation by the dean of academic affairs.
 For detailed graduation information please see our graduation procedures for students.

 - a minimum of 30 additional semester hours of credit at Bluffton beyond completion of the first degree;